vsajip/kscript/docs/user_guide.md

 Note that the Gradlew wrapper is not automatically created by `kscript --idea` so `./gradlew` will not be available.
 This uses a gradle instance from the PATH instead.

+To streamline testing there is also [helper script](https://gist.github.com/elihart/019bd116d3fa0d6214b7396eedc4b206) by [@elihart](https://gist.github.com/elihart) that runs `gradle clean test` on other scripts to easily build and test them (using kscript).
+This script takes the name of another kts script as an argument, builds that script with gradle, and runs its tests via gradle clean test.

 ## Text Processing

 `kscript` allows to perform `sed`/`awk` text streaming/processing.